Classical Geometric Fluctuation Relations: Integral Geometric FR for the SFI

-Let us now enounce the second relation, correspondent to the average of the ensemble of stochastic lengths between two equilibrium points. \begin{theorem}[Integral Geometric Fluctuation Relation] By stating the integration of Eq.~(\ref{crooks_sfi}) we get
+For the average of the ensemble of stochastic lengths between two equilibrium points, we have: \paragraph*{Proposition II: Integral Geometric Fluctuation Relation.} By stating the integration of Eq.~(\ref{crooks_sfi}) we get

-meaning
+meaning,

 which is the integral FR, dubbed integral geometric fluctuation relation.
-Via Jensen inequality, the inequality form of the integral FR reads
+From Jensen inequality, its yields the bounding relation,

-for $\Delta S_{\rm{bath}}$ is the entropy that outflows from the system to the thermal reservoir. \end{theorem}
+for $\Delta S_{\rm{bath}}$ is the entropy that outflows from the system to the thermal reservoir.

-Theorem \ref{thm:integral_gft} is is our second result \footnote{The proof for the second relation is trivial.}.
-Physically, it states that the average accumulated entropy of an ensemble of stochastic trajectories between two equilibrium points is bounded by or equivalent to the variation of entropy of the bath, where the accumulated entropy of the system is given in terms of a stochastic length.
+Proposition II states that the average accumulated entropy of an ensemble of stochastic trajectories between two equilibrium points is bounded by the variation of entropy of the bath, where the accumulated entropy of the system is given in terms of a stochastic length.
 The average result makes sense, since on the thermodynamic limit, the possible entropic length is limited due to the bath entropy.
 As such, this is a re-statement of the second law of thermodynamics, in terms of entropic lengths.
-Regarding the fact that $\ell[x(t)] \ge 0$, it stems from the fact that $\iota_{\theta}(x,t)$ is strictly positive.
+Regarding the fact that $\ell[x(t)] \ge 0$, it stems from the fact that $\iota_{f}(x,t)$ is strictly positive, very much like in kinematics speed is non-negative.
 This part of the inequality expression is tightly bound, as there should not be any negative (stochastic) lengths.

-Even more, violations of the inequality in Eq.~(\ref{eq:Integral_FT_inequality}) about the right inequality reveal the statistical character of the second law, as stated for instance in Refs.~\cite{jarzynski1997, Crooks1999}, as thermodynamic lengths made by the system that exceed the variation of entropy $\Delta S_{\rm{bath}}$ are only possible in terms of fluctuations, not in the average.
+Even more, violations of the inequality in Eq.~(\ref{eq:Integral_FT_inequality}) about the right inequality reveal the probabilistic character of the second law, as stated for instance in Refs.~\cite{jarzynski1997, Crooks1999}, since thermodynamic lengths of the system that exceed the variation of entropy $\Delta S_{\rm{bath}}$ are only possible in terms of fluctuations, not in the average.